 - 1 cup milk whole or 2% okay

 - ½ teaspoon salt Reduce to a pinch of using salted butter

 - 1 teaspoon vanilla extract

 - Preheat oven to 350 degrees F. and place the rack just below center.

 - In the bowl of a stand mixer, beat the eggs for 5 minutes or until they’ve tripled in volume.
-Add sugar and beat for 10 minutes longer.
+Add sugar and beat for 10 minutes longer (or more like 5!
+I never beat for a full 10 minutes).
 While the sugar and eggs are beating, sift together the flour and the baking powder.